Authors: Hans Rosling, Ola Rosling, and Anna Rosling Rönnlund.

 My final thoughts

 I strongly encourage everyone to read Factfulness.
 This book is not only enjoyable but also compelling and beneficial.
 If you still need some more reasons to read it, I suggest taking the short 13-question quiz in the introduction section.
-Take the quiz to see how many answers you get it right, maybe you will change your mind.
+Take the quiz to see how many answers you get right, maybe you will change your mind.
 (The quiz is available in the preview of this book on Google Books here.)